 That ringing in your ears might have started with a hot rod in high school, but if you are a veteran who has tinnitus after military service, you should look into VA disability today.
 Tinnitus and hearing loss are the top veterans’ disabilities and the VA is ready to recompense you for your loss.

-In this article about tinnitus and hearing loss among veterans:
+In this article about the tinnitus VA rating:

-- Is it Worth Getting a 0% Rating for Tinnitus?
+- Is it worth getting a 0% tinnitus VA rating?

 - Do I Have To Get a VA Rating for Tinnitus and Hearing Loss Together?